wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 The better idea is to find out what do we have in common?
 The idea is to find out: how do I get closer to these other people?
 How do I transact with them on a level that’s deeper than just me buying jeans from you, you know?
 When do we get down to the nitty gritty of actually being involved with each other?

-The amazing thing about corporate America and the relationship with the counterculture is that things that used to

-represent a person’s distance from corporations now almost represent their attachment to it.
-In the old days you

-used to be able to have

-a couple of tattoos and a piercing and that meant you’re not part of the society; you’re

-different; you’re dangerous.
-The people working in the corporations have them now and it’s a style statement to have

-a tattoo under your Prada T
+The amazing thing about corporate America and the relationship with the counterculture is that things that used to represent a person’s distance from corporations now almost represent their attachment to it.
+In the old days you used to be able to have a couple of tattoos and a piercing and that meant you’re not part of the society; you’re different; you’re dangerous.
+The people working in the corporations have them now and it’s a style statement to have a tattoo under your Prada tee-shirt or a piercing with your Donna Karan sports coat.

-\-

-shirt or a piercing wi

-th your Donna Karan sports coat.

 This desperate need of counterculture